invibeme/chekin-host-sdk/MIGRATION_GUIDE.md

 ## React Migration

-> **Note**: The React package (`chekin-host-sdk-react`) is currently in development and not yet available.
+> **Note**: The React package (`@chekinapp/host-sdk-react`) is currently in development and not yet available.
 For now, continue using the vanilla JS SDK with React as shown in the legacy pattern below.

 ### Legacy Pattern (Vanilla JS in React)